fredcw/theme-config/README.md

 ## Spec for the `options_config.json` file:

 All fields required unless stated otherwise.

+All "name" fields in options[] must be unique.
 ```
 {
     "spec_version": <number> , Earliest version of this spec this file is compatible with. (only version=1 so far)